macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

   }
 };
 ```
-The nested keys will be combined with the parent key to form class names like `bg-tahiti-400`.
+The nested keys will be combined with the parent key to form class names like `bg-tahiti-400` or `text-tahiti-400`.

 ### Overriding a default color
 If you want to override one of the default colors but preserve the rest, simply provide the new values in the `theme.extend.colors` section of your `config.js` file.